vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

 ### 1-1.
 Contents
 There are many features added/removed/enhanced with `1.11`.
 This recipe deals with all of them.
 They are, however, too many to skim in a glance.
 That's why you might need this _contents_ for them.
-They are grouped in as features but that's just a conceptual grouping.

 <!-- Javascripts -->
 <script type="text/javascript" src="../../node_modules/diff2html/dist/diff2html.js"></script>